danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 As for Big-O complexity analysis, while this is a useful principle to understand, it doesn't make sense to gate-keep on this.
 I have resolved many performance issues over the years, and the root cause has never been from a method that was written in O(n) time when it could have been O(log n).
 Common causes of performance issues in web applications include: loading too much data from the server (eg: lack of pagination), missing database indices, database tuning/configuration, N+1 queries, lack of (or misconfigured) background task processing, or loading too much JavaScript, such as trackers or non-minified code in the browser.

+Additionally, LeetCode problems can exclude candidates who lack a theoretical computer science background but have all the relevant on-the-job experience required for the role.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 <p>
 An argument could be made that this is a useful interview technique for a junior engineer, as a recent computer science or bootcamp graduate may not have significant real world experience.
 There may be some truth to this, but even so, I recall as a junior, being struck by just how different the actual demands of an engineering job were from school assignments.
 </p>
 <p>
-For example, one of my first work tasks was to integrate an affiliates program into a major retailer's e-commerce system.
+For example, one of my first work tasks was to integrate an affiliates program into a retailer's e-commerce system.
 This involved discussions with the marketing team to determine what they actually needed, reading documentation from the affiliates vendor to understand the integration options, discussions with the operations team to determine potential performance impacts, analysis of the database to determine what changes were required to the data model, analysis of a large code base and framework to determine where to hook in the new code, and of course, some actual coding of the solution.
 The biggest challenge was figuring out what to build and how to integrate into the existing code base.
 </p>
 </aside>